How to Get Approved for a Credit Card as Quickly as Possible

 Instead of ranging from 300 to 850, they fall between 0 and 100.
-According to Business.com, 80 is generally considered a good business credit score.
+Generally, 80 is considered a good business credit score.
 The further you go down past 80, the more difficult it’ll be to get approved for a business credit card.

 3. Make Financial Information Available

 Applying for a business credit card is very similar to applying for a personal credit card.
 Lenders require basic information, such as your name, date of birth and home address to verify identification.
 However, unlike when you complete a personal application, you’ll also need to provide information about your company such as business name, location, tax ID number, gross annual sales, and net profit.